tdt/triples/README.md

 You're ready to start using tdt/triples.
 Each api resource in the datatank is located under <root>/api, and triples is not exception.
 Hence, api/triples is the URI to which all the CRUD requests have to be done.

-## Future work

-At the time of writing, this should be used for proof-of-concept and demo purposes.
-A next step in this additional functionality is adding optimization techniques such as caching, indexing semantic sources to subject URIs, ...